MikaSchoenmakers/MikasBalatro/README.md

 ### Glue
 ![Glue](./assets/2x/j_mmc_glue.png)\
-If you have both the Half Joker and the Incomplete Joker, give +2 Joker slots and X5 Mult.
+If you have both the Half Joker and the Incomplete Joker, give +2 Joker slots and X5 Mult.\
+_Art made by `Grassy`_

 ### Go For Broke
 ![Go For Broke](./assets/2x/j_mmc_go_for_broke.png)\